taldcroft/workflow/README.md

 Likewise to pull in any changes on github to your current master:

-    git pull origin master
+    git fetch origin

-Here `master` is the name of the remote branch that you are pulling into the *current* branch.
-If you are not on the local `master` branch you might be surprised.
+This will indicate if there is new content in any remote origin branch.
+If there is you can either merge it into an existing branch or checkout as a new branch.
+For instance:

+    git checkout master  # if you are not already on master git merge origin/master

+    # OR

+    git checkout origin/new-feature  # if it doesn't already exist

 Development for a project with review required
 ------------------------------------------------